cjjohansen/TruckPlan/readme.md

 * I have added some test specifications.
 * Naming could be improved
 * some code could probably be optimized or solved in a more elegant way.
 (But time is an issue here)
 * Ideally I would like to obtain human readable tests.
 Some test frameworks helps here.
-But alosnaming classes and putting test files into sub forlder can help readability.
+But also naming classes and putting test files into sub folders can help readability.
 * I havent used layers here.
 One could use port and adapters/ clean architecture.
 My self would promote slicebased architecture.
 It depends there are pros and cons.
 And there are fiex for the cons.
 And sometimes one can live with the cons.